-Oracle Environment Variables Purpose ORACLE HOME The directory containing the Oracle Database software.
+Oracle Environment Variables Purpose ORACLE_HOME The directory containing the Oracle Database software.
 The directory and various configuration files must be readable by the Python process.
 This variable should not be set if you are using Oracle Instant Client.
-LD LIBRARY PATH The library search path for platforms like Linux should include the Oracle libraries, for example \$ORACLE_HOME/lib or /opt/ instantclient_19_3.
+LD_LIBRARY_PATH The library search path for platforms like Linux should include the Oracle libraries, for example \$ORACLE_HOME/lib or /opt/ instantclient_19_3.
 This variable is not needed if the libraries are located by an alternative method, such as with ldconfig.
-On other UNIX platforms you may need to set an OS specific equivalent, such as LIBPATH or SHLIB PATH.
+On other UNIX platforms you may need to set an OS specific equivalent, such as LIBPATH or SHLIB_PATH.
 PATH The library search path for Windows should include the location where OCI.DLL is found.
-TNS ADMIN The directory of Oracle Database client configuration files such as tnsnames.ora and sqlnet.ora.
+TNS_ADMIN The directory of Oracle Database client configuration files such as tnsnames.ora and sqlnet.ora.
 Needed if the configuration files are in a non-default location.
 See Optional Oracle Net Configuration Files."

-Determines the 'national language support' globalization options for cx_Oracle.
+NLS_LANG Determines the 'national language support' globalization options for cx_Oracle.
 If not set, a default value will be chosen by Oracle.
-See Chardent of the locale.
-The variables are ignored if the environment variable
+See Char- acters Sets and National Language Support (NLS)."
+NLS_DATE_FORMAT, Often set in Python applications to force a consistent date format indepen- NLS_TIMESTAMP_FORMAT dent of the locale.
+The variables are ignored if the environment variable NLS_LANG is not set.